hmgomes/hmgomes.github.io/_pages/about.md

 Neural networks that learn from a stream without replaying everything they have seen.
 We showed that [Kolmogorov-Arnold Networks still catastrophically forget](https://ojs.aaai.org/index.php/AAAI/article/view/33986), but differently from MLPs (AAAI, 2025), and that anomaly detection ideas can drive class-incremental learning in [SurpriseNet](https://doi.org/10.1145/3583780.3615236) (CIKM, 2023).
 Our [survey on online streaming continual learning](https://www.ijcai.org/proceedings/2023/0743.pdf) (IJCAI, 2023) sits at the intersection of continual and streaming learning.
 The methods are available in [CapyMOA's OCL module](https://capymoa.org/api/modules/capymoa.ocl.html).

+I also chair the Streaming Continual Learning bridge program at AAAI 2026 in Singapore, which brings the streaming learning and continual learning communities together around the problems they share: adapting to non-stationary data, learning under strict resource limits, and evaluating models that never stop training.
+The programme website is [streamingcl.capymoa.org](https://streamingcl.capymoa.org/).

 ### Machine learning for security and applied domains

 Streams are where the applications are.
-In security, [machine learning (in) security: a stream of problems](https://dl.acm.org/doi/pdf/10.1145/3617897) (ACM DTRAP, 2024) argues that malware detection is a streaming problem that the field keeps evaluating as a static one — a point we followed up on with label delays in malware detection pipelines (Computers & Security, 2025).
+In security, [machine learning (in) security: a stream of problems](https://dl.acm.org/doi/pdf/10.1145/3617897) (ACM DTRAP, 2024) argues that malware detection is a streaming problem that the field keeps evaluating as a static one, a point we followed up on with label delays in malware detection pipelines (Computers & Security, 2025).
 Elsewhere the same methods apply to energy and the environment: real-time energy pricing in New Zealand (PRICAI, 2024), edge machine learning for solar power forecasting (FiCloud, 2025), and the [TAIAO](https://taiao.ai/) environmental data science programme.

 A full list is available on the [publications page](/publications/).